Abhiyush88/MyProjectWork/TelecomSoftwareDesign/README.txt

 Objective
 ==========

-Designe a network application over HTTP 2.0 for streaming media from a local File server to a PC, with an Android device acting as a remote.
+Design a network application over HTTP 2.0 for streaming media from a local File server to a PC, with an Android device acting as a remote.

 Project description: